 Dosage Form: capsule

-Disopyramide Phosphate is an antiarrhythmic drug available for oral administration in capsules containing 100 mg or 150 mg of Disopyramide base, present as the phosphate.
+Disopyramide phosphate is an antiarrhythmic drug available for oral administration in immediate-release capsules containing 100 mg or 150 mg of Disopyramide base, present as the phosphate.
 The base content of the phosphate salt is 77.6%.
-The structural formula of Disopyramide Phosphate is:
+The structural formula of Disopyramide phosphate is:

 Disopyramide - Clinical Pharmacology

 Mechanisms of Action